imadnyc/edea-ms/doc/src/common_tasks.md

 # Common Tasks

-As edea-ms (and edea-tmc) are rather simple in terms of complexity, it can be a real headscratcher if one needs to do things which seem outside the box at first glance.
+As edea-ms (and edea-tmc) are rather simple in terms of complexity, it can be a real head scratcher if one needs to do things which seem outside the box at first glance.
 The following are a few ideas how to solve some problems which we encountered ourselves while characterizing hardware.

 ## Postprocessing results